code-423n4/2023-08-dopex-findings/data/Udsen-G.md

 ## 4. `latestFundingPaymentPointer` STORAGE VARIABLE CAN BE CACHED TO A MEMORY VARIABLE IN THE `PerpetualAtlanticVault.payFunding` FUNCTION TO SAVE GAS

 The `PerpetualAtlanticVault.payFunding` function uses the `latestFundingPaymentPointer` storage variable six times with in the function execution.
 Hence this consumes gas for six `SLOAD` operations.
 But `latestFundingPaymentPointer` storage variable can be cached into a memory variable.
-This memory variable can be used inplace of the storage variable for the subsequent operations.
+This memory variable can be used in place of the storage variable for the subsequent operations.
 This will save gas for five `SLOAD` operations.

 https://github.com/code-423n4/2023-08-dopex/blob/main/contracts/perp-vault/PerpetualAtlanticVault.sol#L372-L396